5. Visualization

 Delays in updating the image

 Some visualization settings, especially enabling SSAO and FSAA (see below) or massively enlarging the image size, can significantly increase the time required for LAMMPS to render the image.
-While in most cases, the image will be updated in a fraction of a second, complex visualizations may take multiple seconds.
-While LAMMPS is active to render an updated image, a small color palette icon in the menu bar is colored palette and will be grayed out inactive when rendering is complete.
+While in most cases the image will be updated in a fraction of a second, complex visualizations may take multiple seconds.
+While LAMMPS is rendering an updated image, the small color palette icon in the menu bar is colored palette and will be grayed out inactive when rendering is complete.

 For further customization or making the visualization available when running the simulation with LAMMPS directly (e.g. when running on a cluster after enlarging the system), you can copy the current dump image and dump_modify commands to the clipboard so they can be pasted into a LAMMPS input file in either the included text editor window or some other text editor and adjusted according to the documentation.